lejpower/MySQL-Jbackup/README.md

 ## MySQL-Jbackup
 ```
-easy management for MySQL backup.
+Easy management for MySQL backup.
 it is the wrapper of the Xtrabackup.
 ```